behnamt/weather_widget/README.md

 1. No global storage (e.g. redux) is required.
 I will use a context to fetch data and store it globaly
 1. fix CORS temporarly with `cors-anywhere.herokuapp.com`
 1. separate react components based on atomic concept
+1. since the data from api is from 2017, I used a random index of data to mock current hour